natl/molecular-docs/docs/overview/configuration.markdown

 # Configuration
 {: .no_toc }

 The custom Geant4 commands available in the molecularDNA application are listed here.
+These commands are implemented in the messenger classes of molecularDNA.

 ## Table of contents
 {: .no_toc .text-delta }